 This article goes into a lot more detail about it, but overall a lot of people say they're okay having polite one-on-one conversations, but they're not as good in loud, crazy dog-eat-dog group discussions.
 Those often occur at parties, especially when there's drinking involved.
 The piece I just linked to goes into more depth, but in general:

 - Realize you need to be more forward and assertive about speaking up and claiming your time to talk.
 It's also expected and okay to do this.
-Everyone's excited to talk and wants to say something, so if you politely wait your turn, you'll get overlooked.
-When it is your turn to speak, you'll also get quickly talked over if you're too quiet and meek, or you take too long to get your point out.
+Everyone's excited to talk and wants to say something, so if you politely wait your turn you'll get overlooked.
+When it is your turn to speak, you'll also get quickly talked over if you're too soft-spoken and meek, or you take too long to get your point out.

 - Just accept what these conversations are and what they aren't.
-They're not going to be civilized or go too in-depth about any particular topic.
+They're not going to be civilized or go too in-depth about any particular subject.
 They're fun and jokey and the topic will jump all over the place.